zerohd4869/zerohd4869.github.io/_pages/about.md

 <span id="busuanzi_value_site_uv" style="display: none;"></span>
 <span id="busuanzi_value_site_pv" style="display: none;"></span>

-I am a second-year Ph.D. candidate at the University of Chinese Academy of Sciences and Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of Prof. **Songlin Hu**.
-My current research interests include machine learning and natural language processing.
-Before starting my Ph.D., I obtained my bachelor's degree in Physics at Shenzhen University, and my master's degree in Software Engineering at the National Computer System Engineering Research Institute of China.
+He is a second-year Ph.D. candidate at the University of Chinese Academy of Sciences and Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of Prof. **Songlin Hu**.
+His research is focused on natural language processing and machine learning.
+Before starting his Ph.D., He obtained the bachelor's degree in Physics at Shenzhen University, and the master's degree in Software Engineering at the National Computer System Engineering Research Institute of China.

-I have published over 10 papers as the primary author in AI conferences and journals.
-I am also lucky to win the first place in 4 tasks at SemEval-2022/2023, and be honored with the Best System Award at SemEval-2023.
+He has published over 10 papers as the primary author in AI conferences and journals.
+He is also lucky to have won the first place in 5 tasks at the SemEval Workshops, and be honored with the Best System Award at SemEval-2022.

-# Research Topics
+# Research Interests
-- General Representation Learning
-- Representation Learning for Large Language Model
+- Representation Learning for NLP
+- Sentiment Analysis
-- NLP Application (Sentiment Analysis, Harmful Content Detection, ...)
+- Harmful Content Detection
+- Trustworthy Large Language Model

 # 🔥 News